-- D. We will work with families to ensure that as far as possible the hours/sessions that can be taken as free provision are convenient for families' working hours. - E. As part of the registration process, families will be required to provide documentation to evidence their child's date of birth.
+F. We will work with families to ensure that as far as possible the hours/sessions that can be taken as free provision are convenient for families' working hours.

+G. As part of the registration process, families will be required to provide documentation to evidence their child's date of birth.
 This is to confirm they have reached the eligible age for the free entitlements.
 A copy of the document will be retained.
-This will be stored securely and destroyed when there is no longer a good reason to keep the data. - F. Families are able to place their children on our waiting list from birth, and provision is offered based on date of birth and not time of entry to waiting list.
-In the event of being oversubscribed provision will be offered firstly to families within our school catchment area. - G. In our school we place very strong emphasis on providing a nurturing and inclusive environment which is welcoming to all and that encourages children to enjoy their learning.
+This will be stored securely and destroyed when there is no longer a good reason to keep the data.

+H. Families are able to place their children on our waiting list from birth, and provision is offered based on date of birth and not time of entry to waiting list.
+In the event of being oversubscribed provision will be offered firstly to families within our school catchment area.

+I. In our school we place very strong emphasis on providing a nurturing and inclusive environment which is welcoming to all and that encourages children to enjoy their learning.
 We believe in ensuring all pupils succeed and provision is tailored to meet the varied needs of all pupils.
 We have a Special Educational Needs and Disability (SEND) Policy which further outlines the support we provide to children who are identified as having an additional need.
 This can be viewed on our website or a copy obtained by request from our school office.
-We recognise the families have the right to choose the correct setting for their child with a Special Educational Need. - H. We identify children that may attract any additional funding such as Early Years Pupil Premium, Disability Access Fund DAF, SEND Inclusion Fund and any locally available funding streams with a view to submitting a claim/application to support and improve children's outcomes. - I. Prior to attendance at our setting we will conduct a home visit in order to support a smooth transition into our provision. - J. This Admission Policy is available on our website or via request from our school office.
+We recognise the families have the right to choose the correct setting for their child with a Special Educational Need.

+J. We identify children that may attract any additional funding such as Early Years Pupil Premium, Disability Access Fund DAF, SEND Inclusion Fund and any locally available funding streams with a view to submitting a claim/application to support and improve children's outcomes.

+K. Prior to attendance at our setting we will conduct a home visit in order to support a smooth transition into our provision.

+L. This Admission Policy is available on our website or via request from our school office.

+M. Notice Period four weeks.

+N. Parent/Career must complete funding forms every term and complete the parent declaration form for early education funded places.